 The record of the first use of Artificial Intelligence is as far back as during the Second World War when British computer scientist Alan Turing worked to crack the ‘Enigma’ code that German forces used to send messages securely.
 However, the term used today wasn’t adopted until 1956.
-The artificial intelligence used then, can be classified as the basics of Machine Learning, for with time, AI has grown wider.
-It has become a prominent tool that is being used in various sectors in many continents across the world including the everyday human life, in industries, tech companies, and even the finance sector.
-In this use of AI, even Africa is not left behind.
+The artificial intelligence used then was only a fraction compared to what we have today.
+AI has grown to become a prominent tool that is being used in various sectors (finance, health, tech, etc) across the world.
+Even in everyday human life, AI plays an unprecedented role.
+This is evident in its use for facial recognition, task automation and the likes.

 AI in Africa

-With many of the advantages that Africa is enjoying with the application of AI, it is sad however, to mention that Al is predominantly driven by the private sector with only little input but increasing curiosity on the part of the government.
-As mentioned on memeburn, “corporate SA, as well as government, does not yet understand AI technology and the impact it can (and will) have on every sphere of business and civic life”.
+With many of the advantages that come with AI and its applications, it is sad, however, to mention that in Africa AI is predominantly driven by the private sector with little input but increasing curiosity on the part of the government.
+As mentioned in memeburn’s article on AI in South Africa, “corporate SA, as well as government, does not yet understand AI technology and the impact it can (and will) have on every sphere of business and civic life”.
 This is not far from the truth as in one of TechCabal’s articles “How businesses and governments should embrace AI and Machine Learning”, Alexander made mention of how government agencies need to integrate AI into their works as it will help with such things as budget preparation and forecasts amoung other things.

 Left to push towards AI mostly on their own, African data scientists and researchers have found ways to help themselves, sometimes with help from outside the continent.
 One of such ways growth is being ensured is the Deep Learning Indaba Conference, which has been in existence since 2018.
 At the Africa hosted annual conference, researchers meet to learn from one another, showcase their works and discuss advanced topics in Machine Learning.
 Indaba can be said to be African’s version of the NeurIPS conference, which seems to be out of reach for many Africans as they encounter one issue or the other when it comes to attending.
 There have been records of researchers who had their papers accepted but were denied a visa to participate in the event and therefore had to use video presentations, while some other times, Africans simply have none of their papers accepted.